adiunni/python-blockchain/README.md

 **Installing all the requirements**
 <br>
 All the requirements will be updated in the requirements.txt file hence there will not be any requirement of typing numbers of code.
+Enter the following code in the terminal or command prompt to install the given requirements.
+Make sure you have pip installed.
 ```
 pip3 install -r requirements.txt
 ```